rapid7/insightconnect-plugins/plugins/html/help.md

 #### Markdown

-This action is used to convert an HTML document to Markdown.
+This action is used to convert an HTML document to Markdown

 ##### Input